yjh0410/FCOS-RT_PyTorch/README.md

 ![Image](https://github.com/yjh0410/FCOS-LITE/blob/master/img_folder/fcos-lite.png)

 With those adjustments, I have gotten 69.5 mAP and 200 FPS(on RTX 2080-ti) on VOC2007 test with 320 input size.
-But that is not enough, and I'm trying to get better result( faster on low-performance GPU, and almost real-time on CPU).
-Please wait for my good news !
+But that is not enough, and I'm considering how to get better result( faster on low-performance GPU, and almost real-time on CPU).

-Before you clone this project, I must emphasize again that my FCOS-LITE is not yet mature and there are still many things to do for improvement which I'm trying to do.
+Before you clone this project, I must emphasize again that my FCOS-LITE is not yet mature and there are still many things to do for improvement.

 Okay, I think you have known as much as possible.
 Just have fun !